-The Torah Service: This begins with the opening of the Ark and removal of the Torah Scrolls.
+This begins with the opening of the Ark and removal of the Torah Scrolls.
 The Torah will be carried around the sanctuary for all to see and touch.
 The scroll is then opened and the weekly portion read.
 The weekly Torah portion has been sub-divided into small sections.
 For each section we call upon an honored adult who thanks G-d for the spiritual privilege of reciting a blessing over the Torah.
 This honor is called an Aliyah.
 Every Shabbat, at least seven Jews beyond Bar or Bat Mitzvah age are called to the bema to recite a blessing over the Torah (Aliyah).
-Then the weekly Haftorah portion will be read along with introductory and concluding blessings.
-The Haftorah is the lesson from the Prophets.
+Then the weekly Haftarah portion will be read along with introductory and concluding blessings.
+The Haftarah is the lesson from the Prophets.

 The Musaf Service: This relatively short service contains concluding prayers and hymns.
-After blessing over the wine and challah (ceremonial bread), please join us for kiddush luncheon in the social hall.
+After blessing over the wine and challah (ceremonial bread).